Factbox: Reactions to China move to impose security laws on Hong Kong

 “At the moment we are quite lost, because we don’t know the details yet.
 But of course we are quite anxious.
 Things are coming very fast.
 People may lose confidence in investing in the Hong Kong market.”

-Compiled by Marius Zaharia; Editing by Michael Perry
+Reporting by Clare Jim, Jessie Pang, Sarah Wu, Scott Murdoch, Noah Sin; Compiled by Marius Zaharia; Editing by Michael Perry